Home » Candy & Confections » Spooky Halloween Bark

 Spooky Halloween Bark

-And speaking of last minute, this Halloween bark I made is super duper simple and easy to throw together for a spooky, fun party or for the kids.
-I hit up Bulk Barn and stocked up on some Halloween treats to add to my Lindt chocolate to create a chocolate bark.
+This Halloween candy bark recipe is super duper simple and easy to throw together for a fun Halloween party.
+I hit up Bulk Barn and stocked up on some Halloween treats to add to my Lindt white chocolate to create a chocolate bark.
 The best part about making a Halloween bark is you can literally add whatever you like and Bulk Barn has so many delicious options to choose from – almost too many!
+You can also use any leftover candy you have around the house.

 Spooky Halloween Bark